Tips for New Sitecore Developers

 PowerShell Extensions

-If you ever need to perform repetitive or analytical administrative tasks, Sitecore PowerShell Extensions (SPE) will help you automate it and do it faster.
-SPE is very powerful, and having a good understanding of it will set you apart from other SC devs.
+If you need to perform repetitive or analytical administrative tasks, Sitecore PowerShell Extensions (SPE) will help you automate them and do them faster.
+Having a good understanding of it will set you apart from other SC devs.

 More Stories